schatzcenter/CBREC/CBREC-LCA/README.md

 All static input data required to run both the C-BREC Fire Module and the C-BREC LCA Module can be downloaded via Zenodo.
 See main repository [README.md](https://github.com/schatzcenter/CBREC/tree/master#input-data) for the link.
 The download preserves the required directory structure.
 It also includes the code associated with the release correlated to it.
 If downloading the input data for use in a later release, do not use the R scripts included in the data download.

 Note that output from the [C-BREC Fire Module](https://github.com/schatzcenter/CBREC/tree/master/CBREC-Fire) is also a required input.
 Hence, the user must first run the C-BREC Fire Module prior to running the C-BREC LCA module.
-The relative file path for the outputs of the C-BREC Fire Module is specified in the CBREC-LCA_input_filepaths.csv file which is one of the input data files that can be found via the above Zenodo DOI link.
+The relative file path for the outputs of the C-BREC Fire Module is specified in the CBREC-LCA_input_filepaths.csv file.
 See the Usage section below for more details.

 ### Usage